owlbarn/owlbarn.github.io/_sources/chapter/intro.rst.txt

 **Student Project:** If you happen to be a student in the Computer Lab and want to do some challenging development and design, here are some `Part II Projects <http://www.cl.cam.ac.uk/research/srg/netos/stud-projs/studproj-17/#owl0>`_.

-If you are interested in more researchy topics, I also offer Part III Projects and please have a look at :doc:`Owl's Sub-Projects <project>` page and contact me directly via email.
+If you are interested in more researchy topics, I also offer Part III Projects and please have a look at :doc:`Owl's Sub-Projects <../project/proposal>` page and contact me directly via email.